skramm/homog2d/docs/homog2d_manual.md

-you can get the circle that passes through the 4 points:
+You can get the circle that passes through the 4 points:
 ```C++
 FRect r1(...); // whatever
 auto c1 = r1.getBoundingCircle(); // or: getBoundingCircle(r1);